Corruption in Libya: Impact

 After Muammar Gaddafi came to power in 1969, the Libyan government centralized its institutions in Tripoli including the National Oil Corporation (NOC).
 This development, which persists today, highlights the impact of corruption in Libya because the concentration of power created an imbalance in terms of the allocation of resources and revenues, leading to the neglect of other regions, including oil-producing areas.
 As decisions that distribute wealth favor the elites and the central government, oil wealth is being spent without equitable benefit to the marginalized regions.
 The severity of corruption and the mismanagement of the government have led to the critical deterioration of infrastructure and public services, aggravating the ongoing humanitarian crisis in Libya.
 Public officials have confirmed this.
 According to Attorney General Al-Siddiq Al-Sour, for instance, widespread corruption has created a huge gap in the distribution of income among the Libyan people.

 Facing international pressure, there are attempts on the part of the Libyan government to address corruption such as the passage of anti-corruption and anti-money laundering laws.
 Mechanisms of oversight for institutions and for inter-agency collaboration to combat crimes have also been established.
 However, the lack of enforcement of these legal frameworks remains a challenge.
 In addition, the culture of impunity further exacerbates the problem.
 Since the 2011 revolution, the government has struggled with a lack of effective judicial and law enforcement authorities, which allow those that engage in corruption and other related crimes to act without fear of accountability.

 Libya is also engaged in an ongoing conflict as armed groups and militias continue to proliferate.
 These often commit crimes and some get to control state resources.
 These groups’ presence has contributed to the volatile environment and the weakening of Libya’s institutions, hampering the state’s capability to combat corruption.
 This is, for instance, demonstrated in Libya’s partnership with the United Nations Office on Drugs and Crime (UNODC), which aims to prevent and combat corruption.
 The initiative has encountered significant roadblocks due to the risk posed by these armed groups.

 International rankings

-In Transparency International's 2024 Corruption Perceptions Index, Libya scored 13 on a scale from 0 ("highly corrupt") to 100 ("very clean").
-When ranked by score, Libya ranked 173rd among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
-For comparison with regional scores, the average score among Middle Eastern and North African countries (Note: Algeria, Bahrain, Egypt, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Qatar, Saudi Arabia, Sudan, Syria, Tunisia, United Arab Emirates, and Yemen) was 39.
-The best score among Middle Eastern and North African countries was 68 and the worst score was 12).
-For comparison with worldwide scores, the average score was 43, the best score was 90 (ranked 1), and the worst score was 8 (ranked 180).
+In Transparency International's 2025 Corruption Perceptions Index, Libya scored 13 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+When ranked by score, Libya ranked 177th among the 182 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the best score among Middle Eastern and North African countries (Note: Algeria, Bahrain, Egypt, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Qatar, Saudi Arabia, Syria, Tunisia, United Arab Emirates, and Yemen) was 69, the average was 39 and the worst was 13.
+For comparison with worldwide scores, the best score was 89 (ranked 1), the average was 42, and the worst was 9 (ranked 181 in a two-way tie).